You can download the software here:

-No. It is possible for several users to access the same folder at the same time, but individual applications can only be accessed by one person at a time.
+No. It is possible for several users to access the same draft at the same time, but individual applications can only be accessed by one person at a time.
 When a user opens an application, the application is internally blocked for opening by other users.
 Other users attempting to open the application will see a message asking them to try again later or to open it in read-only mode.

 For any issues relating to the filing of national applications please contact the national office concerned.

-You can also enable the Live Update functionality in the Server Manager.
-Go to Settings => Live Update Proxy and select "Enable software update system".
-You should also ensure that you have enabled the respective EPC contracting state by ticking the checkbox next to it under Tools => Preferences => System Preferences => Countries.
+You can enable the Live Update functionality in the Server Manager.
+Go to Settings => Live Update Proxy and select Enable software update system.
+You should also ensure that you have enabled the respective EPC contracting state by ticking the check box next to it under Tools => Preferences => System Preferences => Countries.
 If Live Update is enabled, updates for the EP, PCT and selected national office procedures will be initiated automatically.

-You can select the interval at which you would like your software to check for updates by specifying the number of days in "Check for update every XX day(s)".
+You can select the interval at which you would like your software to check for updates by specifying the number of days in Check for update every XX day(s).
 The system will then notify you at the selected interval if any new software has been released.
 We recommend setting the interval to "1" as it will then check once a day, the first time you start the software.
-You can enter your own and/or anybody else's e-mail address in the Server Manager Settings tab.
-Everybody on that list will then be sent an automatically generated e-mail whenever a new Live Update is available.
+You can enter your own and/or anybody else's email address in the Server Manager Settings tab.
+Everybody on that list will then be sent an automatically generated email whenever a new Live Update is available.

-Within the document, go to File => Print and select the Amyuni PDF Converter from the list of printers, then click OK.
+Once you have installed this converter, you can go within your document to File => Print, select the Amyuni PDF Converter from the list of printers and then select OK.
 You will need to give the resulting PDF file a name.
 The Amyuni PDF Converter is set up as a regular printer and can convert data from any software with printing ability.

 You can also use any other PDF converter as long as the resulting PDFs comply with the Annex F standard.
-By using the Amyuni PDF converter, you can always be sure that your documents are Annex-F-compliant.
+By using the Amyuni PDF converter, you can always be sure that your documents are Annex F-compliant.